bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-The meals provide a component to holds all the states which is organized with the help of the context API.
+<p>The meals provide a component to holds all the states which is organized with the help of the context API.
 First I set the meals contexts variable using the React.createContext function.
 Next, I declare the today's meals array, which contains several food items saved as strings.
 I then coach the meals provider as an ES6 function that accepts the children value.
 This value holds everything that we wrapped into the meals provider component when it gets rendered inside the app component.
-The children value is just returned from the meals provider, wraps into the MealsContexts.Provider JSX elements.
+The children value is just returned from the meals provider, wraps into the MealsContexts.Provider JSX elements.</p>

-The MealsContexts.Provider JSX elements comes with the value attribute.
+<p>The MealsContexts.Provider JSX elements comes with the value attribute.
 This value attributes gets assigned the meals object, which is the value I sent to the use of state variable earlier.
 Before exporting the meals provider component at the bottom of the file, I'm also setting the use meals list contexts variable to the React.useContexts core and passing it to the meals contexts as its single argument.
-This makes it easier for me to destructure the meals objects from the use meals list context variable.
+This makes it easier for me to destructure the meals objects from the use meals list context variable.</p>

-Finally, in the meals list component, I'm accessing the context date by importing the use meals list context from the meals provider file.
+<p>Finally, in the meals list component, I'm accessing the context date by importing the use meals list context from the meals provider file.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s19-h.
 (189) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->